 Firefighters, who are exposed to an array of construction materials and compounds while fighting fires in older buildings, as well as wearing asbestos suits to prevent injury

-Insulators who install or remove asbestos pipe covering, asbestos block insulation or asbestos cement
+Insulators who installed or removed asbestos pipe covering, asbestos block insulation or asbestos cement

 Longshoremen and shipbuilders, who were exposed to massive levels of asbestos while unloading asbestos fiber and other asbestos-containing cargo.
 Shipyard workers were also exposed to asbestos while constructing and repairing vessels